 The procedure proved difficult and between 8pm and midnight I had asked the runner to ring switchboard to call a surgeon to assist on at least three occasions.

 I’d been on my feet in theatre for several hours when, at around midnight, the surgeon requested the K wires.
-This was the moment that a decade-and-a-half on, I still wish I could change, but I can’t.
+This was the moment that more than a decade-and-a-half on, I still wish I could change, but I can’t.

 The detail is important because I am a human not a machine